 If a child has Autism, the clock has already started to tick even before any formal diagnosis.
 The most gains will be made when the child is in his very early years.
 Although children as young as 18 months are on Autism therapy, most are diagnosed after 2 years of age and start treatment even later.
 Whatever you do, don't leave it until it's too late.
 Quite simply, the sooner you start teaching a child with Autism the better.

 Of all the therapies around for Autism, ABA (Applied Behavior Analysis) has attracted the most attention.
 The system pioneered by Dr. Ivar Lovaas at UCLA in the sixties is a teaching program that works on systematically removing the "traits" of Autism until the child does not satisfy the criteria for the condition.
 The system is very intensive but proven to be extremely successful in almost all cases of Autism.
 The Applied Behavior Analysis teaching system basically breaks down any task into subtasks and places a very high emphasis on rewarding the child for working well.
 There is no physical punishment at all in the system.
 Autism therapy starts off in a very rigid structured form but gradually takes the shape of a typical school environment.
 Those who know little or nothing about ABA may say it is too rigid and turns the child into a 'robot' by rote learning.
 This would appear so at the start but as the child learns to learn, he progresses to a point where he can join his typical peers in their learning style.
 Most parents who persevere with the program for two to three years can successfully mainstream their children.
 The results speak for themselves.
 The child usually begins school, attending regular classes with an aide.
 The aide is gradually 'faded' and the child blends in with the class.
 More on aides and fading later.
-An excellent piece of software is the "Discrete Trial Trainer" that uses the Applied Behavior Analysis principles to rapidly boost a child's language.
-We have this product in our range of software.
-Click here for the tutorial video:

 How many hours?